 Will braces interfere with my child being able to play sports or a particular instrument?

 While wearing braces, your child may need to inquire about having a customized mouthguard created.
 These oral devices make it possible to protect teeth, gums, and oral appliances while out on the field, court, or track.
 The important thing to remember is that while your child may need to adjust to wearing braces, it shouldn’t cause them to feel the need to give up their favorite activities, which can most certainly be enjoyed during this time.

 Will insurance cover the cost of my child’s orthodontic treatment?

 There is a good chance that your dental insurance company will agree to pay a portion of your child’s orthodontic treatment, but if you are unsure, our team will be happy to work on your behalf to help you get the answers you need.
-As an insurance-friendly orthodontic practice, Dr. Jones is in-network with many available insurance plans.
+As an insurance-friendly orthodontic practice, Dr. Jones and Dr. Hanson are in-network with many available insurance plans.
 We are also pleased to offer in-house financing should you need assistance in paying the remaining balance.